-- As facemasks are recommended by the CDC, it is recommended that all individuals entering the court building wear face coverings at all times.
-Disposable masks will be provided upon request. - 2.
+- 1. As facemasks are recommended by the CDC, it is recommended that all individuals entering the courtroom wear face coverings at all times.
+Disposable masks will be made available. - a.
 A designated receptacle will be provided at exits to collect used facemasks.